jean-emmanuel/seqzero/README.md

 - ultra-minimalist engine
   - runs with jack only
   - uses jack time and
-  - (optional) follow jack tran sport
+  - (optional) follow jack transport
   - sends osc only, routing or midi conversion is to be handled externally
   - no built-in ui, everything through osc